10 Reasons to Invest in Property in Birmingham and Where to Buy

 For investors looking to capitalise on Birmingham’s student rental demographic, Selly Oak is a key area to consider.

-Composed of terraced houses, most of which are occupied by students, the area is known as the “student village”, where most second and third-year students choose to live after their first year in university halls.
-Flats in Selly Oak sold for an average of £254,436 and terraced houses for £231,526
+Composed of terraced houses, most of which are occupied by students, the area is known as the “student village”.
+This is where most second and third-year students choose to live after their first year in university halls.
+Most sales in Selly Oak during the last year were terraced properties with an average price of £264,404.

 Aston and Nechells (B6 and B7 Birmingham)

-Located north of the city centre, Aston (B6) and Nechells (B7) have some of the city’s lowest property prices.
+If you’re looking to buy a flat in Birmingham, north of the city centre, Aston (B6) and Nechells (B7) have some of the city’s lowest property prices.
 Aston attracts a large student population from Aston University and offers landlords decent yields while remaining affordable.
-Average property prices in the Aston area are £153,500.
-In Nechells average property prices sit at around £169,286.
+Average property prices in the Aston area are £195,232.
+In Nechells, average property prices sit at around £154,250.

-As one of the most affordable property markets in the UK and with HS2 and ongoing investment set to transform the city and bring economic and cultural opportunities, now is a great time to consider investing in property in Birmingham.
+Invest in Birmingham property and you have all the benefits associated with HS2, regeneration and ongoing investment that is set to transform the city and bring economic and cultural opportunities.
+Now is a great time to consider investing in property in Birmingham.
 Get in touch today to find out more about property investment opportunities in the city, including buy-to-let and student property investments.